 February 1989 - March Spring Fashion Issue.
 Central London.

 Not too surprisingly, this lead to media attention in London’s high society editorials during her “Debutante” year.
 And yet, this attention was not what young Samantha was envisioning as her destiny.
 Something deeper, more profound was brewing.
-She was yet to embark on her life’s journey.
+She was yet to embark on her adventurous life’s journey.

 Having completed her A levels and thirsting for independence with a curious mind, Samantha turned to the idea of taking a gap year and traveling for six months throughout South America with a girlfriend.

 Spring 1987 - Lima, Peru

 The events that followed would inspire, influence and ultimately determine the direction she would take for the next 30 years of her life.
-Having broken off with her boyfriend prior to her journey’s departure, two months in Samantha became aware that she was pregnant.
-Upon her return to London, almost six months pregnant, her past life quickly unraveled.
-The years that followed would see Samantha struggling between parenting in relative isolation, deep feelings of shame and emotional consequences of her new circumstance.
+Having parted from her boyfriend prior to her journey’s departure, two months in Samantha discovered that she was pregnant.
+Upon her return to London, six months pregnant, her life quickly unraveled.
+The years that followed would see Samantha struggling to single parent in relative isolation.

-Samantha then found comfort and purpose to support her new role as a young single mother by enrolling in an Art foundation course at Amersham College, Buckinghamshire.
-This lead her to being offered a place at Central Saint Martins College of Art and Design in London.
+Samantha found comfort and purpose to support her new role as a single mother by enrolling in an Art Foundation at Amersham College, Buckinghamshire.
+This lead to a placement offer to study at Central Saint Martins College of Art and Design in London.

-She began to explore and awaken the artist that was thirsting to self-express, without any connection to her past.
 Studying ceramics, design and film quickly lead to a discovery of natural talent in painting and drawing.
-Juggling between parenting and academic responsibilities, she made ends meet by interning with Irish fashion designer Paul Costello (who had recently designed the wedding gown for the late Princess Diana).
+Juggling between parenting and academic responsibilities, she made ends meet by interning with Irish fashion designer Paul Costello (designer of the wedding gown for the late Princess Diana).
 Soon she was designing and making her own original fashion designs, while also winning an award for her film work at college.